Thank you to everyone that attended and participated. This years’ show was even better than last years.

 Below is the 1938 Arrow model.

-This Supercycle 3 speed has found a new owner in Hamilton and is currently getting a make over.
+This Supercycle 3 speed, pulled from the trash 3 years ago, has found a new owner in Hamilton and is currently getting a make over.
 Photos to follow soon.

 Coming soon, the Third Annual Toronto Vintage Bicycle Show!